 - YubiKey Manager can reset a YubiKey’s PIN.

-Once CBA fails, clicking on the CBA option again in the ‘Other ways to signin’ link on the error page fails.
+After CBA fails, the CBA option in the ‘Other ways to sign in’ link also fails.
+Is there a workaround?

 This issue happens because of certificate caching.
-We are working to add a fix to clear the cache.
-As a workaround, clicking cancel and restarting the login flow will let the user choose a new certificate and successfully login.
+We're working on an update to clear the cache.
+As a workaround, click Cancel, retry sign-in, and choose a new certificate.

 - Open Microsoft Authenticator app, click the three dots icon in the top right corner and select Send Feedback.

 - For Select an option, select Add or sign into an account.

 - Describe any details you want to add.